2023-2028 Anchored Home Strategic Plan

-The strategies and actions in Anchored Home 2023-2028 focus on increasing the supply of and equitable access to affordable housing and tailored supports for people at risk of or experiencing homelessness and are in alignment with federal strategic goals and investments to address homelessness.
+Strategies in Anchored Home 2023-2028 keep our focus on increasing the supply of and equitable access to affordable housing and tailored supports for people experiencing homelessness.
+The approach builds on the framework of the prior Anchored Home plan and aligns with federal goals and investments including the multi-year, interagency roadmap “All In: The Federal Strategic Plan to Prevent and End Homelessness.”

 Anchored Home Strategic Directives